-That will impact what you'll pay to finance credit card debt, as credit card companies are likely to raise rates in tandem with the Fed's actions.
+That will affect what you pay to finance credit card debt, because credit card companies are likely to raise rates in tandem with the Fed’s actions.

-The lesson: Start paying down credit card debt now before a rate hike takes a bite.
+The lesson: Start paying down credit card debt now.

 7. Get a rewards card now

-Credit card companies are engaging in a fierce battle for your loyalty, meaning it's a good time to take advantage of sign-up bonuses.
+Credit card companies are in a fierce battle for your loyalty, so take advantage of rewards cards.